 Hewlett Packard research reports that 90% of enterprises say they have suffered at least one data loss through unsecured printing.
-Organizations take steps protecting data on networks, computers and servers, yet overlook the network printer.
-A recent Spiceworks survey of more than 300 enterprise IT decision makers found that just 16% of respondents think printers are at high risk for a security threat/breach.
+Organizations take steps to protect data on networks, computers and servers, yet overlook the network printer.
+A recent Spiceworks survey of more than 300 enterprise IT decision-makers found that just 16% of respondents think printers are at high risk for a security threat/breach.
 Moreover, only around 40% of organizations deploy user authentication and use administrative passwords.
-The risk is real, as hackers have used vulnerable printers to send messages to a variety of organizations, as you can see in the video below.
+The risk is real, as hackers have used vulnerable printers to send messages to a variety of organizations.

 1. Conduct a Printer Security Assessment

+Print security is one important component of understanding the costs of new copiers and printers.
 A basic risk assessment report provides a glimpse into your print security vulnerabilities.
-A team of secure print professionals can install printer utility software that verifies your fleets security settings against a set of secure policy guidelines.
+A team of secure print professionals can install printer utility software that verifies your fleet's security settings against a set of secure policy guidelines.
 The process will identify and report any non-compliant features.

 2. Set Up Authentication Controls and Limit Access